Camphill Scotland Council

 Membership is open to Camphill communities in Scotland, and all eleven Camphill communities are currently Members.

 We are registered with the Office of the Scottish Charity Regulator (OSCR) as a Scottish Charitable Incorporated Organisation (SCIO).
 Our charity number is: SC024428.
 Please visit OSCR’s website to view our regulatory information.

-We hold an AGM in August to update Members on our work on their behalf over the course of the past year.
+We hold an AGM to update Members on our work on their behalf over the course of the past year.
 We like to make the event as participatory as possible, including a contribution from the host Member community along with opportunities for discussion and feedback from all members.